8 Best Budgeting Apps For Every Type of Budgeter

 - Transactions will get miscategorized.
 Almost all of these apps rely on algorithms or AI to categorize your transactions.
 This makes them prone to error, which is why it’s important to inspect each transaction to make sure it’s categorized correctly.
 As you fix the errors, the apps “learn” and make the correct designation next time.

 - You may need to re-sync accounts at times.
 Between two-factor authentication, security questions, device settings, and other factors, your accounts may occasionally become disconnected from an app.
 While this can be frustrating, the extra layers of security are necessary to protect you from fraud.

 - Beware of notification fatigue.
 Some of these apps will notify you multiple times per day, and it can become a lot to manage.
 Rather than ignoring or deleting them, adjust your alert preferences.
 Set your notifications to once a day or for email alerts instead of ones directly from the app.
 Whatever you prefer, set your alerts so that you’ll actually pay attention to them.
 A budgeting tool is only helpful when it’s being used.

 - Free apps make their money off of advertising.
 Even though you aren’t paying to use the app, the companies still need to make money.
 For example, Mint is totally free to users but earns money by referring customers to other financial products and services.
 They may earn a referral fee for each user who signs up for a suggested product.
 While they’re still providing you with a legitimate product and advice, this is something to be aware of.

 How to Decide Which App is Right for You

 With so many choices out there, it can be tough to decide on just one app.
-That’s why we encourage readers to take advantage of the free trials that these apps offer.
-The best way to know for sure if a tool is going to meet your needs is to take it for a test drive!
+The best way to know for sure if a tool is going to meet your needs is to try it.

 More Resources to Help You Budget

-If you are looking for more help with getting started with budgeting, check out the resources below.
+If you are looking for more help with getting started with budgeting, check out these resources.